DevOps-Represent/kubernetes-101/3-Labels.md

 ```
   selector:
-    app: "devopsgirls"
+    app: "devopsrep"
 ```

-This means that the `service` will only apply to the objects or pods that have the label `app: "devopsgirls"`.
+This means that the `service` will only apply to the objects or pods that have the label `app: "devopsrep"`.
 We can create the service with the same `apply` command that we used before:

 ```
 kubectl apply -f kubes/service.yaml